DataIntellectTech/TorQ-Finance-Starter-Pack/docs/architecture.md

     cond | c
     ex   | s

-### Tickerplant

-The tickerplant is the standard kdb+tick tickerplant, with a modification to apply timestamps as timestamp type rather than timespan.
-The tickerplant log file will be written to hdb/database.

 ### RDB

 The RDB is a TorQ process which holds data for the current GMT day in